-This publication has been compiled by Matthew Rogers of Biosecurity Queensland, Department of Agriculture and Fisheries
+This publication has been compiled of Biosecurity Queensland, Department of Agriculture and Fisheries

-© State of Queensland, 2019.
+© State of Queensland, 2023.

 The Queensland Government supports and encourages the dissemination and exchange of its information.
 The copyright in this publication is licensed under a Creative Commons Attribution 3.0 Australia (CC BY) licence.